Flow Structure and Objects

 - Creating references between recipes and external flows

 Data that is imported to the platform is referenced as an imported dataset.
-An imported dataset is simply a reference to the original data; it is not modified or stored within the platform.
+An imported dataset is simply a reference to the original data; the data does not exist within the platform.
 An imported dataset can be a reference to a file, multiple files, database table, or other type of data.

 NOTE: An imported dataset is a pointer to a source of data.
-It cannot be modified within Cloud Dataprep.
+It cannot be modified or stored within Cloud Dataprep by TRIFACTA INC..

 - An imported dataset can be referenced in recipes.